Choisissez ce que vous souhaitez recevoir :

 Our second company visit was to Baosteel in Shanghai.
 This company has very modern facilities capable of producing high-quality conductor jacket such as that required for the central solenoid conductor: a square jacket with an internal circular hole.
 This company has plenty of capacity and may be an attractive option from a cost standpoint.
 The impact of the global financial crisis was clear in this modern facility where many of the furnaces lay idle.
 To minimize layoffs during this downturn, they have chosen to reduce pay and continue to employ as many as possible.

-Our third visit was to ASIPP, where we discussed magnet feeder and correction coil design activities and progress related to the procurement of TF and PF coil conductor.
+Our third visit was to ASIPP, where we discussed magnet feeder and correction coil design activities and progress related to the procurement of toroidal and poloidal coil conductor.
 Significant design progress has been made and our priorities are beginning to shift from design to Procurement Arrangement preparation.
-Activities related to TF and PF conductor procurements are particularly impressive and the Chinese are moving ahead aggressively.
-The TF and PF conductor jacketing building is nearly complete.
+Activities related to toroidal and poloidal conductor procurements are particularly impressive and the Chinese are moving ahead aggressively.
+The toroidal field and poloidal field conductor jacketing building is nearly complete.
 This includes the 900-metre jacketing line.
 Both winding and compaction machines have already been procured and are sitting on the floor.
 Soon facilities like this will be under construction all around the world.
 This is an early sample of exciting times ahead.

-"Our first information meeting for construction and support companies was a great success." said Laurent Schmieder, Head of the Division for Site, Buildings and Power Supplies at F4E.
-"82 representatives from technical support companies attended the meeting on the 4th and 96 the next day.
-My thanks to the ITER Organization and Agence ITER France for their very valuable contributions."
+"Our first information meeting for construction and support companies was a great success," said Laurent Schmieder, Head of the Division for Site, Buildings and Power Supplies.
+"More than 80 representatives from technical support companies attended the meeting on the 4th, and 96 the next day.
+My thanks to the ITER Organization and Agence Iter France for their very valuable contributions."